Lead in Drinking Water

 • Could be any number of colors (white, red, blue, clear)

-Feel free to call the Water Quality Department at 971-204-4600 with questions about the Lead and Copper Rule, how to identify your pipe material, the webform, or email the Water Division.
+Feel free to call or e-mail the Water Quality Department at 971-204-4674 or nolead@orcity.org with questions about the Lead and Copper Rule, how to identify your pipe material, or using the webform.